-The poorest school districts receive, on average, 10% less than the wealthiest districts.
+The poorest school districts receive an average 30% less federal funding than the wealthiest.

 Yes, you read that right.

-The poorest districts of the US get less government funding than the wealthiest.
+Not only do poorest and most underserved school districts in the US get neglected by local municipalities, they also get less federal government funding than the wealthiest.

 Yet an hour away sits Ronduot School in a wealthy suburban neighborhood that spends almost $29,000 on each of its 145 students.